Ōya-Sada Kofun Cluster: Background

 The Ōya No.1 Kofun was built on the southern slope of a hill overhanging the west bank of the Nakatsui River.
 The mound is rectangular, measuring 13.1 meters east–west, 9.8 meters north–south, and 3.8 meters high.
-It is surrounded by three tiers of stone guards, and two tiers of stones (18–22 meters in length) in front of the mound, giving the front view the appearance of a five-tier construction.The top of the mound is covered with flat stones.E xcavations were conducted in 1988 and from 1992 to 1994.
+It is surrounded by three tiers of stone guards, and two tiers of stones (18–22 meters in length) in front of the mound, giving the front view the appearance of a five-tier construction.The top of the mound is covered with flat stones.
+Excavations were conducted in 1988 and from 1992 to 1994.
 The burial facility is a horizontal stone chamber with two sleeves and opens in the south-southeast direction.
 The burial chamber was made from five megalithic stones, one each on the back wall, east wall, and ceiling, and two on the west wall.
 Inside was a Sue ware ceramic coffin shaped like a house and a wooden coffin.
 Although the burial chamber had been robbed in antiquity, a number of grave goods were found, including a pair of dragon hilt swords, arrowheads, and arrowhead-shaped gilt bronze products and both Sue ware and Haji ware pottery.
 The excavated hilt swords are an important cultural property designated by Okayama Prefecture.
 The tumulus is estimated to have been built around the end of the Kofun period around the latter half of the 7th century.
 Although it is not clear who was buried, there is a theory that he was Prince Ishikawa no Okimi, who died in 672, who played a role in the Jinshin War and was recognized as ruler of Kibi around this time.